Answer 1:

 that conditions in nature are never perfect for

 very long.
-So, even though a plant has the ability
+So, even though a plant has the

-to possibly live forever, something will
+ability to possibly live forever, something will

-eventually happen to kill it, like drought, fire,
+eventually happen to kill it like drought,

-nutrients.
+soil nutrients.
 Excellent question!
 Click Here to return to the search form.

 |